 As I mentioned in my previous blogs I did feel it was more likely that GBP/EUR would move towards 1.25 than 1.30, even when Sterling reached its recent 4 year high.
 My gut feeling now is that we will see GBP/EUR rates rangebound between 1.25-1.27 whilst September’s economic events unfold and EUR/USD levels could continue to move away from the lows of 1.2099 we saw towards the end of July.

-If you have an upcoming currency requirement or would like to be kept up to date with the current market trends please contact me at email@example.com or on 01494 787 478.
+Here at Foreign Currency Direct plc we provide a wide variety types, including our forward contract that is specifically designed to eliminate future negative market movement.
+If you have an upcoming currency requirement or would like to be kept up to date with all the market movements for a future foreign property purchase then please feel free to contact me directly at firstname.lastname@example.org or on 01494 787 478.